-This years event will include the following tracks:
+This years event will include the following tracks and topics:

 Use #LRcellbio to follow the conversation!